 The temperature of water in the mixed layer (ML) is of a particular interest in many studies.
-LAKE2.0 provides water temperature at different depths defined in the model setup, and ML thickness, assuming that ML temperature is constant (not including surface skin effect).
-Since the vertical gradient of the measured ML temperature is not exactly constant, measurements from the sensor at 0.5 m depth were chosen to represent the mixed layer temperature in Fig. 3.
+The LAKE2.0 provides water temperature at different depths defined in model setup, and ML thickness, assuming that ML temperature is constant (not including surface skin effect).
+As in the real mixing layer the temperature is not exactly constant, for the comparison we have chosen the water temperature at 50 cm deep.
 On the whole simulation period ML depth in the reservoir was never less than 70 cm.
-Figure 3 (a) shows LAKE2.0 simulated results in comparison with measured values and FLake results of ML temperature.
+Figure 4 (a) shows LAKE2.0 simulated results in comparison with measured values and FLake results of ML temperature.
 To smooth hourly fluctuations in such long-term simulation, moving average was used with 6-hour period.

-Figure 3.
-Top: time series (6-hours moving average) of the Alqueva water temperature in mixed layer: measured (black curve), and modelled using the LAKE2.0 (red curve), and the FLake (blue curve).
-Bottom: temperature differences between observations and LAKE2.0 (red curve) and FLake (blue curve), 6-hours moving average.
-Dashed lines show corresponding mean errors for LAKE2.0 and FLake.
+Figure 4.
+Top: time series of the Alqueva water temperature in mixed layer: measured (black curve), and modelled using the LAKE2.0 (red curve), and the FLake (blue curve).
+Bottom: errors of LAKE2.0 (red curve), FLake (blue curve) models relatively to the observations at the Alqueva reservoir.

-Differences between the two model results and the measurements (errors) are shown in Fig. 3 (b).
+Differences between the two model results and the measurements (errors) are shown in Fig. 4 (b).
 In the period of March-November of both years when the lake is stratified, the LAKE2.0 model demonstrates better results, while during the cold periods (November-March) both models shows similar error rates.
 Statistic of the comparison is presented in Table 2.
 Overall, mean absolute errors for the whole simulation period are 1.27 °C for FLake and 0.74 °C for LAKE2.0.
-Mean errors of the LAKE2.0 and FLake models for the simulation period are 0.56 and 1.18 °C correspondingly (shown as dashed lines in Fig. 3 (b)), which means that both models tend to slightly overestimate ML temperature.
+Mean errors of the LAKE2.0 and FLake models for the simulation period are 0.56 and 1.18 °C correspondingly (shown as dashed lines in Fig. 4 (b)), which means that both models tend to slightly overestimate ML temperature.
 The LAKE2.0 model results are better for warm periods while FLake results are better for cold.
 Both models demonstrate almost identical correlation for the selected periods.

-For more detailed analysis of the surface water temperature evolution we chose four months, July 2017/18 and January 2018/19, which represent stratified and non-stratified lake state to see the daily cycles of the ML water temperature (Fig. 4).
-It
+For more detailed analysis of the surface water temperature evolution we chose four months, July 2017/18 and January 2018/19, that represent stratified and non-stratified lake state to see the daily cycles of the ML water temperature (Fig. 5).
+It is seen that LAKE2.0 model shows exceptionally good results in summer months (Fig. 5 (a), average mean errors are -0.23 and